dcuddeback/serial-rs/README.md

 # Serial
-This crate provides Rust programs with access to serial ports.
-Serials ports are defined as traits to support extension through custom serial port implementations.
-The goals of the `serial` crate are to support all platforms supported by Rust.
-Currently, only Unix TTY devices are supported.
+The `serial` crate provides Rust programs with access to serial ports.
+Serial ports are defined as traits to support extension through custom implementations.
+Unix TTY devices and Windows COM ports are supported out of the box.

 ## Usage
 Add `serial` as a dependency in `Cargo.toml`: